How to Lay Carpet

 Step 22

-Adjust your wall trimmer to the thickness of your carpet and trim the edges away.
+Adjust your wall trimmer to the thickness of your carpet, allowing you to trim the carpet edges adjacent to the wall.

 how to lay carpet step 22